The Issue of Faith: Why it Matters and How NOT to Apply It When Having “The Talk”

 What to Do

-As the survey I referenced above shows, faith can have a positive impact on your daughter’s decision-making regarding love, sex and relationships.
+As the survey I referenced earlier shows, faith can have a positive impact on your daughter’s decision-making regarding love, sex and relationships.

 So how do you connect the dots and weave your religious beliefs into your discussions with your daughter?

-Y’all know that I teach Sex-Ed in the schools.
+Y’all know that I teach about sex and healthy relationships in the schools.
 Obviously, I can’t discuss sex from a biblical perspective with my students.

 But that doesn’t keep me from talking to girls about how valuable they are.